 Remote Head Compatibility Matrix

-Remote Head Compatibility Matrix: Matching Heads & Hosts
+Remote Head Compatibility Matrix: Match Heads to Hosts (Voltage, Capacity & Ratings)

 Which remote heads work with which host units?
 Use this plain-English matrix to match voltage, wattage, and environment ratings—plus a quick checklist to avoid the classic pitfalls.
 For product options, see LED remote head emergency lights; for fundamentals, start with the remote head sizing & wiring guide.